rehierl/node-tree-outliner/3-3-0-design-4.md

 ## reduced sequence (2)

-The definition of a section's reduced sequence allows to describe the general characteristics of a section (Note that this is independent of any particular sectioning node):
+The definition of a section's reduced sequence allows to describe the general pattern of a section.
+Note that the following description is independent of any particular sectioning node.

 ```
 r x ak x ... x a2 x a1 x n1:s